Codechef-SRM-NCR-Chapter/30-DaysOfCode-March-2021/questions/Day 16/README.md

 # DAY 16
->  If the plan doesn't work change the plan but never the goal."🏁 Questions for Day 16 are here.
+>  If the plan doesn't work change the plan but never the goal."🏁</br>
+Questions for Day 16 are here.
 Keep going, just a few more days to go! 🚀
 ### Question 1
 <p align="center">